-- How to assess credibility - Impartiality and objectivity - How to render findings and generate clear, concise, evidence-based rationales - The definitions of all offenses - How to apply definitions used by the School with respect to consent (or the absence or negation of consent) consistently, impartially, and in accordance with policy - How to conduct an investigation and Grievance Process including hearings, appeals, and Informal Resolution Processes - How to serve impartially by avoiding prejudgment of the facts at issue, conflicts of interest, and bias against Respondents and/or for Complainants, and on the basis of sex, race, religion, and other protected characteristics - Any technology to be used at a live hearing - Issues of relevance of questions and evidence - Issues of relevance to create an investigation report that fairly summarizes relevant evidence - How to determine appropriate sanctions in reference to all forms of harassment, discrimination, and/ or retaliation allegations - Recordkeeping
+- The scope of the School's Equal Opportunity, Harassment, and Nondiscrimination Policy and Procedures - How to conduct investigations and hearings that protect the safety of Complainants and Respondents, and promote accountability - Implicit bias and racial inequities, both broadly and in school disciplinary processes - Disparate treatment - Reporting, confidentiality, and privacy requirements - Applicable laws, regulations, and federal regulatory guidance - · How to implement appropriate and situation-specific remedies - · How to investigate in a thorough, reliable, timely, and impartial manner - How to conduct a sexual harassment investigation - Trauma-informed investigatory and hearing practices that help ensure an impartial and equitable process - How to uphold fairness, equity, and due process - How to weigh evidence - How to conduct questioning - How to assess credibility - Impartiality and objectivity - How to render findings and generate clear, concise, evidence-based rationales - The definitions of all offenses - How to apply definitions used by the School with respect to consent (or the absence or negation of consent) consistently, impartially, and in accordance with policy - How to conduct an investigation and Grievance Process including hearings, appeals, and Informal Resolution Processes - How to serve impartially by avoiding prejudgment of the facts at issue, conflicts of interest, and bias against Respondents and/or for Complainants, and on the basis of sex, race, religion, and other protected characteristics - Any technology to be used at a live hearing - Issues of relevance of questions and evidence - Issues of relevance to create an investigation report that fairly summarizes relevant evidence - How to determine appropriate sanctions in reference to all forms of harassment, discrimination, and/or retaliation allegations - Recordkeeping - Statistics on the prevalence of sexual harassment and sexual violence in the educational setting, and the differing rates at which Future Professionals experience sexual harassment and sexual assault in the educational setting based on their race, sexual orientation, disability, gender, and gender identity (See Appendix H).

-The materials used to train all members of the Pool are publicly posted.
+The materials used to train all members of the Pool are publicly posted on our website.